-Term Structure Models.-We relate the returnforecasting factor to term structure models in finance.
-The return-forecasting factor is a symmetric, tent-shaped linear combination of forward rates.
+We relate the return-forecasting factor to term structure models in finance.
+The returnforecasting factor is a symmetric, tent-shaped linear combination of forward rates.
 Therefore, it is unrelated to pure slope movements: a linearly rising or declining yield or forward curve gives exactly the same return forecast.
-An important component of the variation in the return-forecasting factor, and an important part of its forecast power, is unrelated to the standard "level," "slope," and "curvature" factors that describe the vast bulk of movements in bond yields and thus form the basis of most term structure models.
-The four- to five-year yield spread, though a tiny factor for yields, provides important information about the expected returns of all bonds.
+Important variation in the return-forecasting factor, and an important part of its forecast power, is unrelated to the standard "level," "slope" and "curvature" factors that describe the vast bulk of movements in bond yields and thus form the basis of most term structure models.
+The 4-5 year yield spread, though a tiny factor for yields, provides important information about the expected returns of all bonds.
 The increased power of the return-forecasting factor over three-factor forecasts is statistically and economically significant.

-This fact, together with the fact that lagged forward rates help to predict returns, may explain why the return-forecasting factor has gone unrecognized for so long in this well-studied data, and these facts carry important implications for term structure modeling.
+This fact, together with the fact that lagged forward rates help to predict returns, may explain why the return-forecasting factor has gone unrecognized for so long in this wellstudied data, and these facts carry important implications for term structure modeling.
 If you first posit a factor model for yields, estimate it on monthly data, and then look at one-year expected returns, you will miss much excess return forecastability and especially its single-factor structure.
-To incorporate our evidence on risk premia, a yield curve model must include something like our tent-shaped return-forecasting factor in addition to such traditional factors as level, slope, and curvature, even though the return-forecasting factor does little to improve the model's fit for yields, and the model must reconcile the difference between our direct annual forecasts and those implied by short horizon regressions.
+To incorporate our evidence on risk premia, a yield curve model must include something like our tent-shaped return-forecasting factor in addition to traditional factors such as level, slope, and curvature, even though the return-forecasting factor does little improve the model's fit for yields, and it must reconcile the difference between our direct annual forecasts and those implied by short horizon regressions.

-One may ask, "How can it be that the fiveyear forward rate is necessary to predict the returns on two-year bonds?"
+One may ask, "How can it be that the five-year forward rate is necessary to predict the returns on two-year bonds?"
 This natural question reflects a subtle misconception.
-Under the expectations hypothesis, yes, the n-year forward rate is an optimal forecast of the one-year spot rate n-1 years from now, so no other variable should enter that forecast.
-But the expectations hypothesis is false, and we're forecasting oneyear excess returns, and not spot rates.
+Under the expectations hypothesis, yes, the n-year forward rate is an optimal forecast of the one-year spot rate n - 1 years from now, so no other variable should enter that forecast.
+But the expectations hypothesis is false, and we're forecasting one-year excess returns not n-year spot rates anyway.
 Once we abandon the expectations hypothesis (so that returns are forecastable at all), it is easy to generate economic models in which many forward rates are needed to forecast one-year excess returns on bonds of any maturity.
 We provide an explicit example.
-The form of the example is straightforward: aggregate consumption and inflation follow time-series processes, and bond prices are generated by expected marginal utility growth divided by inflation.
+The form of the example is straightforward: Aggregate consumption and inflation follow time-series processes, and bond prices are generated by expected marginal utility growth divided by inflation.
 The discount factor is conditionally heteroskedastic, generating a time-varying risk premium.
-In the example, bond prices are linear functions of state variables, so this example also shows that it is straightforward to construct affine models that reflect our or related patterns of bond return predictability.
-Affine models, in the style of Darrell Duffie and Rui Kan (1996), dominate the term structure literature, but existing models do not display our pattern of return predictability.
-A crucial feature of the example, but an unfortunate one for simple storytelling, is that the discount factor must reflect five state variables, so that five bonds can move independently.
-Otherwise, one could recover (say) the five-year bond price exactly from knowledge of the other four bond prices, and multiple regressions would be impossible.
+In the example, bond prices are linear functions of state variables, so this example also shows that it is straightforward to construct affine models, models in the style of Darrell Duffie and Rui Kan (1996) which dominate the term structure literature, that reflect this or related patterns of bond return predictability.
+A crucial feature of the example, but an unfortunate one for simple story-telling, is that the discount factor must reflect five state variables, so that five bonds can move independently.
+Otherwise, one can recover (say) the five-year bond price exactly from knowledge of the other four bond prices, and multiple regressions are impossible.